hoangduytran/blender-manual/manual/addons/interface/amaranth.rst

 ----------------------------------

 Display the library path of a linked Collection Instance.
-Click on the path to open that .blend file in a new Blender instance.
+Click on the path to open that blend-file in a new Blender instance.

 Usage: Find it in the **Instancing** panel, when a Collection Instance (linked) is active.